 The Bure Valley Railway is Norfolk’s longest Narrow Gauge Steam Railway and operates between the old market town of Aylsham and the bustling Broads towns of Wroxham, within easy reach of Norwich and the coast.
 It was built on the track bed of part of the former Great Eastern Railway and the nine mile line runs through a stretch of lovely, rural Norfolk, following the river Bure through meadowland and ancient pastures, stopping occasionally at small country villages.

 Trains operate on a daily basis from the beginning of April to the end of October with special events throughout the year, including Santa and Mince Pie Specials.
-The railway also offers a very popular boat train which gives the opportunity for a journey by steam followed by a cruise of the Norfolk Broads.
 For those who would like to realise their childhood ambitions to be a train driver, Driver Experience Courses are available during the off-peak periods.

 The railway’s facilities include an 80-seater café at Aylsham, a large souvenir and model railway shop.
 The railway’s workshops are also based at Aylsham and often open to the public.
 At Wroxham Station there is a gift shop and a large second-hand book shop with over 5,000 books run by the Friends of the Bure Valley Railway.